Eleanor Gladys Copenhaver: Career

 Coperhaver-Anderson continued working as a labor organizer.
 In 1937, she was promoted to head the Industrial Programs of the YWCA.
 Her work entailed investigating working and educational conditions, submitting reports for action and providing support for labor unions.
 She continued to travel with her job and the couple also traveled to visit Sherwood's artist and writer friends all over the world.
-On one of these trips, taken in 1941 after the death of her mother, the couple were en route to Valparaiso, Chile aboard the SS Santa Lucia.
+On one of these trips, taken in 1941 after the death of her mother, the couple were en route to Valparaíso, Chile, aboard the SS Santa Lucia.
 Sherwood became ill with peritonitis, the couple disembarked, but he died at a hospital in Colón, Panama.
 After bringing him back to Virginia for burial, Anderson returned to work.
 She continued as the executive of the Y's industrial division and resumed her travels, going across the country, until the Industrial Department was phased out soon after the end of World War II.
 When that happened, in 1947, Anderson took a two-year assignment with the international YWCA in Italy to help with relief efforts.
 At the end of her assignment, she returned from Italy and was terminated by the Y due to their elimination of women's employment programs.
 She spent most of 1950 organizing Sherwood's papers and preparing them for donation to the Newberry Library in Chicago.
 The following year, she was rehired by the YWCA working on their United Community Defense Services, which was a program aimed at providing "health, welfare, and recreation services" to communities supporting the defense industry.
 She remained with the YWCA until her retirement in 1961.